 Out of hours

-Outside of normal hours we run a 24 hours service from our Bridlington practice.
-Telephone as normal and you will hear a message giving the contact details of the vet on duty.
-The on-call vet can discuss urgent and emergency conditions, and arrange to see the patient where needed.
+Outside of normal hours we offer a 24 hour emergency service to clients.
+Telephone as normal and you will hear a message explaining we are closed; select the emergency option and you will be diverted to the emergency service contact immediately.

 Dental care is as important for our pet as it is for us, bad breath is not normal!
 Did you know that dental disease can lead to many other problems, including heart, kidney and liver disease?